polidahiya/Todolist-second/README.md

 ---Adding a Task
 After logging in, you'll find an "Add Task" button.
 Click on it.
-A form will appear with fields for the task's title and description.
+A form will appear with fields for the task's title.
-Fill in the details and click the "Add" button.
+Fill in the details and click the "done" button.
-The new task will now appear in the "To-Do" column.
+The new task will now appear in the respective  column.

 ---Editing a Task
 Locate the task you want to edit.